Alfresco/docs-activiti-enterprise/docs/modeling/processes/variables.md

 If all variables are sent for a BPMN element then the `id` of that element will not appear in the `mappings` section of the `<process-definition-name>-extensions.json` or **Extensions Editor**.

 #### Map variables
 Mapping variables is to explicitly map individual process variables to variables in the BPMN element.
-To map variables, select the option **Send all variables** and set the input and output mappings.
+To map variables, select the option **Map variables** and set the input and output mappings.

 If mapping variables the `id` of the BPMN element will appear in the `mappings` section of the `<process-definition-name>-extensions.json` or **Extensions Editor** with the `inputs` and `outputs` populated with the `name` or `id` of the BPMN element variable.